Model Trains Museum

 The Model Trains Museum is a private museum in the town of San Nicolaas in Aruba.
 It covers the history of train traffic from 1875 to the present.
 The museum is on the ground floor of a private residence, and includes model trains from England, Germany, the U.S., and Canada, and a number of model planes and automobiles as well.

+The museum's collection was initially started by the Dutch Mr. de Vries who had collected model trains his whole life.